 I told my wife that the street was called Jalan Raja Uda, which means Governor Uda Road, and about 30 years ago I taught Dragon Dance in a temple on this road.
 We passed the temple, which is now richly rebuilt after a fire, and is now a cultural wonder.
 In fact we went to this famous temple a few times just before Chinese New Year.

-So on 19th January 2019 my wife, me, Siew Foong and Nyet Choon brought Rowan to see the millions of Chinese lantern.
-First we had dinner in a nearby restaurant.
+So on 19th January 2019 my wife, me, Siew Foong and Nyet Choon brought Rowan to see the millions of Chinese lanterns.
+First we had dinner in a nearby restaurant in Butterworth.
 By the time we had finished dinner, the lanterns were lit, but Rowan was not as impressed as when he was younger.

 Then we visited a temple dedicated to the Nine Emperor Gods, leaving aside to be visited later the other temple also dedicated to the Nine Emperor Gods where I taught Draon Dance earlier and along the same street.
 I don't know how the locals differentiate the two temples, both dedicated to the Nine Emperor Gods and both along Jalan Raja Uda, but I would refer to the first one as the New Temple, and the other as the Temple.